-2. Intellectual: A vision can have an intellectual quality if the vision brings the recipient a message of inspiration, insight or instruction.
+2. Intellectual: A vision can have an intellectual quality if the vision brings the recipient a message of inspiration, insight or instruction that cannot be gained in any other way.
+The experience is seen with the mind rather than the eye.
 It can also contain warnings!

-For example Peter being told that all foods are 'clean' - Acts 10.
-Peter's Vision
+Peter's Vision - For example, Peter being told that all foods are 'clean' - Acts 10.

-9 About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
-10 He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
-11 He saw heaven opened and something like a large sheet being let down to earth by its four corners.
-12 It contained all kinds of four-footed animals, as well as reptiles and birds.
-13 Then a voice told him, "Get up, Peter.
+About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
+He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
+He saw heaven opened and something like a large sheet being let down to earth by its four corners.
+It contained all kinds of four-footed animals, as well as reptiles and birds.
+Then a voice told him, "Get up, Peter.
 Kill and eat."

-14 "Surely not, Lord!"
+"Surely not, Lord!"
 Peter replied.
 "I have never eaten anything impure or unclean."

-15 The voice spoke to him a second time, "Do not call anything impure that God has made clean."

-16 This happened three times, and immediately the sheet was taken back to heaven.
+The voice spoke to him a second time, "Do not call anything impure that God has made clean."
+This happened three times, and immediately the sheet was taken back to heaven.